kitspace/kicad_footprints/README.md

 To initialise:

     git clone https://github.com/kasbah/kicad_footprints
-    cd kicad_footprints && ./init.sh
+    cd kicad_footprints && ./init

 This downloads all the libraries asynchronously but it can still take a while.
 If you want to update all libraries to their latest versions do:

-    ./update.sh
+    ./update

-You can use `generate_table.py` to generate an fp-lib-table with all these local repos.
+You can use `generate_table` to generate an fp-lib-table with all these local repos.
 You could use this to replace your existing fp-lib-table, e.g. on
 Linux:

     cp ~/.config/kicad/fp-lib-table ~/.config/kicad/fp-lib-table.backup
-    ./generate_table.py > ~/.config/kicad/fp-lib-table
+    ./generate_table > ~/.config/kicad/fp-lib-table

 You will need to restart KiCad for this change to take proper effect.